By Bill Mefford

 It is also not surprising that this administration openly quotes Romans 13 to support an obviously heinous policy as it joins numerous oppressive governments from across history whose supporters have used such specious biblical reasoning for propagating dehumanizing policies against vulnerable people.
 The trump administration now joins the South African government which engaged in apartheid, the British governments which colonized many black and brown nations throughout the world, the European and US governments which enslaved millions of Africans, the European and US governments which engaged in genocide against indigenous peoples, and the Nazi government which committed a holocaust of over six million Jews.
 All of these governments depended on churches to use Romans 13 as a defense and validation of their sinful policies and dehumanizing practices.

 So, what do we do with this very troubling chapter Paul's letter to the church in Rome?
-We do have to admit that AG Beauregard is correct, Paul does encourage the Christians in Rome in verse one to be subject to ruling authorities.
-But let us do better that Beauregard and his evangelical Methodist leaders who discipled him and let's look briefly at the context of this letter and this passage.
+We do have to admit that AG Sessions is correct, Paul does encourage the Christians in Rome in verse one to be subject to ruling authorities.
+But let us do better than Beauregard and his evangelical Methodist leaders who discipled him and let's look briefly at the context of this letter and this passage.

 When we approach Romans 13 we have to back up and first acknowledge that this letter to the Christians in Rome is far different from the other letters Paul wrote for one simple reason: unlike the other audiences he had written to, Paul had never visited the Christians in Rome.
 This made an absolutely huge difference.